 timestamp expression is expected.
 For example, in the following query, the

 SELECT * FROM foo WHERE timestamp_col = "2014-09-27 12:30:00.45 America/Los_Angeles"

-Since timestamp literals must be mapped to a specific point in time, a timezone is necessary to correctly interpret a literal.
-If a timezone is not specified as part of the literal itself, then the default timezone value, which is set by the Cloud Spanner SQL implementation, is used.
+Since timestamp literals must be mapped to a specific point in time, a time zone is necessary to correctly interpret a literal.
+If a time zone is not specified as part of the literal itself, then Cloud Spanner SQL uses the default time zone value, which the Cloud Spanner SQL implementation sets.